devopsgroup-io/vagrant-hostmanager/README.md

 A machine's IP address is defined by either the static IP for a private network configuration or by the SSH host configuration.
-To disable using the private network IP address, set `config.hostmanger.ignore_private_ip` to true.
+To disable using the private network IP address, set `config.hostmanager.ignore_private_ip` to true.

 A machine's host name is defined by `config.vm.hostname`.
 If this is not